Tuesday is a big primary day. Here's what you need to know

 Pennsylvania is home to at least three competitive races that could help decide the balance of the power in the House this fall.

-As WHYY's Carmen Russell-Sluchansky reports, Philly's 3rd Congressional District Democratic primary has seen division between the candidates over Gaza and fundraising, despite the three candidates' policy positions bing very similar.
+As WHYY's Carmen Russell-Sluchansky reports, Philly's 3rd Congressional District Democratic primary has seen division between the candidates over Gaza and fundraising, despite the three candidates' policy positions being very similar.

 Related: Some Trump-voting Catholics in Bucks County express buyer's remorse over papal dispute